 Our only real issue is the price, but given that it goes well beyond other networks on ensuring children can safely use phones, the price is arguably justified.

-ParentShield does lack some features typical of other networks, such as tethering, but these are unlikely to be concerns for children of 12 or under anyway.
+ParentShield does lack some features typical of other networks, such as tethering, but these are unlikely to be concerns for most children of 16 or under anyway.

 We’ve got a whole guide covering the best SIM cards for kids, which includes the likes of Vodafone, VOXI, Tesco Mobile, and more, as well as ParentShield itself.